Elections in Germany

 Several articles in several parts of the Basic Law for the Federal Republic of Germany govern elections and establish constitutional requirements such as the secret ballot, and the requirement that all elections be conducted in a free and fair manner.
 The Basic Law also requires that the federal legislature enact detailed federal laws to govern elections; electoral law(s).
 One such article is Article 38, regarding the election of deputies in the federal Bundestag.
-Article 38.2 of the Basic Law establishes universal suffrage: "Any person who has attained the age of eighteen shall be entitled to vote; any person who has attained the age of majority may be elected."
+Article 38.2 of the Basic Law establishes universal suffrage: "Any person who has attained the age of eighteen shall be entitled to vote; any person who has attained the age of majority shall be eligible for election."

 German federal elections are for all members of the Bundestag, which in turn determines who is the chancellor of Germany.
 The most recent federal election was held on 23 February 2025.
+The President of Germany is not elected directly by voters, but indirectly by electors send from the state parliaments and the Bundestag.